 Return.

-Subject to record retention laws and requirements of this Agreement, Contractor shall promptly return to the Consortium all Confidential Information, including copies thereof, upon either demand by the Consortium or upon the expiration or termination of this Agreement.
+Subject to record retention laws and requirements of this Agreement, Contractor shall promptly destroy or return to the Consortium all Confidential Information, including copies thereof, except for one copy that may be retained for regulatory or audit purposes, upon either demand by the Consortium or upon the expiration or termination of this Agreement.

 Injunctive Relief.